Skip to main content

 One of the fears and phobias that spring from an anxiety disorder is a strong aversion to using the phone.
 Since the sufferer will be required to talk with the individual on the other end of the line, whether it’s a stranger or even a person they are acquainted with, they could become tongue-tied or make silly mistakes.

 And ultimately the apprehension about making mistakes and being judged adversely becomes so terrible that they simply can’t pick up the telephone, either to answer or make a call.
-This is a highly individual example of a phobia related to public speaking, and in certain ways made even worse since the exchange is one to one, with all missteps being instantly recognizable.
+This is a highly individual example of a phobia related to public speaking and in certain ways made even worse since the exchange is one-to-one, with all missteps being instantly recognizable.

 Among the least expected examples of fears and phobias that become apparent as a consequence of a social anxiety disorder is known as a walk disturbance.
 In this situation, you get so self-conscious in public that you are hypersensitive even regarding the way you walk.